hudra0/qosmate/README.md

 > Remember that for every packet given preferential treatment, others may experience increased delay or even drops.
 The goal is to create a balanced, efficient network environment, not to prioritize everything.

+## Requirements

+QoSmate requires OpenWrt version 23.05 or later, utilizing Firewall 4 and nftables.
+While OpenWrt 22.03 offers nftables support, it lacks certain features essential for QoSmate's full functionality.
+A legacy branch is available for 22.03 compatibility, but I strongly recommend upgrading to the latest OpenWrt version, as there is generally no compelling reason to remain on 22.03.

 ## 1. Installation

 Before installing QoSmate, ensure that: